chipsalliance/firrtl-spec/abi.md

 padding for each payload is set to ensure all padded payloads have the same bit width as required by Verilog packed unions.

-Property types have no defined ABI.
+Property types have no defined ABI, and may not affect any other guarantees of the ABI.

 # Versioning Scheme of this Document